neerajsinghjr/dsa/study-notes/T001_Python.md

 #### When to use the class or static method ?
 - We generally use the class method to create factory methods.
-Factory methods return class objects ( similar to a constructor ) for different use cases.
+Factory methods return class objects ( similar to a construct or ) for different use cases.
 - We generally use static methods to create utility functions.

 for eg,